amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 - `hasu + in + a => hasina` - *DaDaDa*

 But these forms are not seen in Kannada.
-The reason for this (such compound forms without gemination that are valid metrical units not occuring in Kannada) is that, suffixes like `anu` `ali` are themselves further composed of smaller morphemes `aṁ`/`am̐`/`an`, `al`, `iṁ`/`im̐`/`in`.
+The reason for this (such compound forms without the epenthetic `w` that are valid metrical units not occuring in Kannada) is that, suffixes like `anu` `ali` are themselves further composed of smaller morphemes `aṁ`/`am̐`/`an`, `al`, `iṁ`/`im̐`/`in`.
-Therefore, when the above exampels are examined in more details, we can see that the `DaDum` pattern indeed forms in the intermediate compound, before disapparing from the proposed hypothetical final compound without epenthetic `w`.
+Therefore, when the above examples are examined in more detail, we can see that the `DaDum` pattern indeed forms in the intermediate compound, before disapparing from the proposed hypothetical final compound without the epenthetic `w`.
 For example,

 - `karu + aṁ/an + u => karaṁ/karan (DaDum) + u => karanu (DaDaDa)`